mike006322/PolynomialCalculator/multivariable/Readme.md

 <h1>Multivariable Polynomials</h1>

 Manipulation of polynomials is done by converting them to a standard form, the "termMatrix".
-This form is implemented as a list where the first element is a list of variables.
+This form is implemented as a list where the first element is a list of variables after a blank string.
 The following lists are terms in the polynomial.

 termMatrix = [[' ', variable1, variable2...], [coefficient, exponent1, exponent2...],...]